k8sgpt-ai/docs/docs/getting-started/getting-started.md

-  analyze     This command will find problems within your Kubernetes cluster auth        Authenticate with your chosen backend completion  Generate the autocompletion script for the specified shell generate    Generate Key for your chosen backend (opens browser) help        Help about any command version     Print the version number of k8sgpt
+  analyze     This command will find problems within your Kubernetes cluster auth        Authenticate with your chosen backend completion  Generate the autocompletion script for the specified shell filters     Manage filters for analyzing Kubernetes resources generate    Generate Key for your chosen backend (opens browser) help        Help about any command integration Intergrate another tool into K8sGPT serve       Runs k8sgpt as a server version     Print the version number of k8sgpt

 Flags:
       --config string        config file (default is $HOME/.k8sgpt.yaml) -h, --help                 help for k8sgpt
       --kubeconfig string    Path to a kubeconfig.
 Only required if out-of-cluster.
-      --master string       The address of the Kubernetes API server.
-Overrides any value in kubeconfig.
+      --kubecontext string   Kubernetes context to use.
 Only required if out-of-cluster.
-  -t, --toggle              Help message for toggle

 Use "k8sgpt [command] --help" for more information about a command.
 ```